-Most dealerships already use some form of accounting software.
 The real question is whether that software actually understands how a dealership makes and loses money.
+It matters because accounting for a dealership starts long before a sale.

-Accounting for a dealership starts long before a sale.
 A single vehicle moves through:

 Each stage adds cost.
 Each stage involves different people.
 Each stage affects profit.
 Generic accounting tools were not designed for this reality.
+That’s why it’s worth looking at some noteworthy accounting tools used in dealership accounting.

 Best for: Independent dealers who want real-time financial control